hauschkaured/transit-api/README.md

-# transit-api
+# TransitFoamer
-For doing stuff with transit APIs.
+For doing stuff with transit GTFS-RT data.

+# Version List

 v0.4 (Currently WIP).
 Reworking the app to stay away from API use and migrate to agency-provided GTFS-RT feeds.
 Current cities planned to have support: Pittsburgh, San Antonio.

+v0.3.2 (April 25, 2024)
+- Changed name of project from transit-api to TransitFoamer.

 v0.3.1 (Mar 29, 2024)
 - Added option to foam entire series of buses to app, have not implemented it yet.